PoCInnovation/Workshops/software/06.Nest/README.md

     - The number of visitors
     - An array of IDs representing all available games
     - The revenue generated from each game purchase on the site.
+- Send `Welcome to poc-shop` message when user access to `/poc-shop`
+- The number of visitors will be incremented each time a user access to `/poc-shop` or `/poc-shop/:id`

 > If you want to establish communication with your site, you need to employ an [APIRest](https://www.restapitutorial.com/lessons/httpmethods.html), for this project we will use **GET**, **POST**, **DELETE**, **PATCH**

 ✔️ Validation:

-- Each time a user accesses the poc-shop/ route, they will be greeted with the message 'Welcome to poc-shop', and the number of visitors will be incremented.
+- Each time a user accesses the poc-shop/ route, they will be greeted with the message 'Welcome to poc-shop'.

 - The user can see the games available, if there are not any games yet, you should send a message.